FanatiQS/VerbalEyes-Scroll-Controller/README.md

 3. Open the file `teleprompter-arduino.ino` in the Arduino IDE.
 4. Compile and upload the project to the device.
 This includes plugging it in over USB, selecting the correct serial port and maybe more.

+## Core Library
+The core library can be used to implement the scroll controller on other platforms.
+It is written in C and works in C99 or newer as well as C++.
+More details on how the core API works can be found [here](./src/README.md).